Commercial energy assessor

 Employers might consider applicants without formal qualifications if they can demonstrate knowledge and experience of the industry.

-To become a certifier of issuing Certificates of Design, The Royal Incorporation of Architects in Scotland (RIAS) have developed the approved certifier scheme for design.
-You can find out more on how to certify your own designs.
+To become a certifier of issuing Certificates of Design, The Royal Incorporation of Architects in Scotland (RIAS) has developed the approved certifier scheme for design.

 Find the right course for you